-People looking for the best places to live in Europe, often head to Spain tend to flock to Barcelona or maybe Madrid or one of the more touristy coastal towns.
+People looking for the best places to live in Europe, often head to Spain and tend to flock to Barcelona or maybe Madrid or one of the more touristy coastal towns.
 However Valencia is an excellent alternative for those looking for a balance of big city living, great weather and affordability.

-Spain’s third largest city is considerably cheaper to live in than Barcelona or Madrid with rental prices around 50% less.
+Spain’s third largest city is considerably cheaper to live in than Barcelona or Madrid with rental prices around 20-30% less.
 Like Barcelona, it boasts a coastal location with great beaches in the city and around and it also has the best climate of the three with average temperatures of 17°C even during the winter while the summer heat is more bearable than in the capital.

 While there are visitors, Valencia is by no means the victim of the same kind of mass tourism which clogs Barcelona’s streets at the weekend and through the summer.
 It’s a great option for people looking for a slice of Spanish culture while also being somewhere large enough to host more international communities and events.

 One of its most liveable cities is Wroclaw.
 Located in the Southwest of the country, it boasts a stunning old town with some wonderful Gothic architecture and one of the liveliest market squares in Europe.
 While its international reputation is starting to grow and it was named the 2016 European Capital of Culture, it is still to become a major tourist hotspot which has spared it the plight of nearby cities like Krakow and Prague which can become overrun with stag parties and boozed up weekend visitors from abroad.

-Budapest certainly falls more into the mould of a Prague or Krakow, in that it is a very popular destination for an affordable weekend break.
+Budapest certainly falls more into the mold of a Prague or Krakow, in that it is a very popular destination for an affordable weekend break.
 However if you’re looking for a bigger city and more of an international vibe than Wroclaw, then it may suit you more and it has developed into one of the best cities to live in Europe for nomads and remote workers.

 While Hungary doesn’t have a huge number of travel highlights outside of the city, Budapest is the hub of Wizz Air, one of the largest budget airlines in Europe and its central location in the continent ensures you will never be short on travel options with cities such as London, Istanbul and Barcelona all within a two and a half hour flight from Budapest and plenty of cheap air fares to be found.